fweiss/elevator/README.md

 - an elevator class which realizes the state machine

 The focus of this project was on the state dispatcher and its fluent DSL.
-The intent was to make a fluently representat the state machine in code.
+The intent was to make the representation the state machine easy to read in code.
 State machines can of course be constructed out of if-then-else trees.
 But that turns into a bunch of spaghetti code that, for non-trivial